-- New On-Demand Service Four new on-demand service zones are proposed within the City of Dublin north of I-580, the Isabel Avenue Valley Link Station Area, the Midtown Valley Link Station Area, and a portion of the City of Pleasanton south of I-580. - New Routes Serving More Areas Several new routes would be implemented providing more access to residential areas in Livermore, Dublin, and north along I-680. - Connecting Bus Service at Isabel Road Valley Link Station The existing Route 30R would deviate to provide direct access to the planned Isabel Avenue Valley Link Station.
-Likewise, existing Route 14 would deviate to connect to the south entrance of the planned Isabel Avenue Valley Link Station.
+- New On-Demand Service Three new on-demand service zones are proposed within the City of Dublin north of I-580, the Isabel Avenue Valley Link Station Area, and the Midtown Valley Link Station Area. - New Routes Serving More Areas Several new routes would be implemented providing more access to residential areas in Livermore, Dublin, and north along I-680. - Connecting Bus Service at Isabel Road Valley Link Station The existing Route 30R would deviate to provide direct access to the planned Isabel Avenue Valley Link Station.
+Likewise, existing Route 14 would deviate to connect to the south entrance of the planned Isabel Avenue Valley Link Station. - New Shuttle Routes Connecting to Midtown Valley Link Station Two new shuttle routes would be added connecting the Midtown Station to the residential areas north of I-580 and to Lawrence Livermore National Laboratory to the south.

-- New Shuttle Routes Connecting to Midtown Valley Link Station Two new shuttle routes would be added connecting the Midtown Station to the residential areas north of I-580 and to Lawrence Livermore National Laboratory to the south. - Replacing Existing 580 Express Service with Valley Link Rail Service Some existing routes would be removed and replaced with the new Valley Link rail service. - Improved Weekend Frequency Routes 10R and 30R will operate every 20 minutes, 7 days per week. - New Regional Express Service A new express service operating along I-680 between the Pleasanton ACE Station, the East Dublin/Pleasanton BART Station, San Ramon, Walnut Creek, Contra Costa Centre, and Martinez is being explored as a partnership between LAVTA and County Connection.
-Service is anticipated to begin operations in 2026.
+- Replacing Existing 580 Express Service with Valley Link Rail Service Some existing routes would be removed and replaced with the new Valley Link rail service. - Improved Weekend Frequency Routes 10R and 30R will operate every 20 minutes, 7 days per week. - New Regional Express Service A new express service operating along I-680 between the Pleasanton ACE Station, the East Dublin/Pleasanton BART Station, San Ramon, Walnut Creek, Contra Costa Centre, Martinez, and Fairfield is being explored as a potential partnership between LAVTA and County Connection.